-Member State Availability of digital tools for company registration Electronic platforms available for the registration of limited liability companies Intermediaries required Summary of the registration process for limited liability companies (i.e. Web Incorporation). carried out in a direct, end-to- end manner. articles of association.
+Member State Availability of digital tools for company registration Electronic platforms available for the registration of limited liability companies Intermediaries required Summary of the registration process for limited liability companies (i.e. Web Incorporation). carried out in a direct, end-to-end manner . articles of association.
 The online registration process is considerably cheaper and can be concluded in up to 24 hours.
-France Digital tools are available for company registration.
-In France, limited liability companies can be registered using a "one-stop shop"-like online tool: CFE - Centres des Formalités des Entreprises.
-No intermediaries are required.
-The electronic company registration process can be carried out in a direct, end-to- end manner .
+France Digital tools are available for company registration.In France, limited liability companies can be registered using a "one-stop shop"-like online tool: CFE - Centres des Formalités des Entreprises.No intermediaries are required.
+The electronic company registration process can be carried out in a direct, end-to- end manner.
 In France, a person wishing to register a company shall provide the same information through the CFE online portal, which shall then transmit the full file to the registry of the concerned commercial court or chamber of handicraft.
 The verification of the files is then performed either by the online portal (i.e. the CFE) or by the registry of the commercial court or chamber of handicraft.
 The CFE shall also transmit the file to the concerned authorities, in particular the tax and social contributions authorities.
-Italy Digital tools are available for company registration but not for company formation . n but not ComMunication through the a public deed before a notary.
+Italy Digital tools are available for company registration but not for company formation 227 .
+Company registration can be made through the filing of a single communication through the ComUnica system, i.e. an electronic procedure developed by the Italian Chambers of Commerce. ronic hability companies, i.e. articles of association must be signed as a public deed before a notary.
 In Italy, company registration must be preceded by company creation.
 For limited liability companies, the company creation process cannot be carried out electronically, and requires signing the articles of association as a public deed before a notary.
-Conversely, the company registration process can be carried out electronically in a direct, end-to-end fashion using the ComUnica system, as long as applicants are in possession of a (i) certified email address (i.e. posta elettronica certificate ), (ii) a username and password from the Business Registry, (iii) a smart-card or USB key for authenticated digital signatures.
+Conversely, the company registration process can be carried out electronically in a direct, end-to-end fashion using the ComUnica system, as long as applicants are in possession of a (i) certified email address (i.e. posta elettronica certificate), (ii) a username and password from the Business Registry, (iii) a smart-card or USB key for authenticated digital signatures.
 In the case of "innovative start-ups".
 Such start-ups are not required to sign their articles of association before a notary but using their digital signature.
 Germany Digital tools are available for company registration, but have to be used by notaries In Germany, company registration through digital tools takes place through the Elektronisches Intermediaries are required for the registration of limited liability companies, i.e. notaries Registration of limited liability companies in Germany imply the intervention of a notary for filing the necessary documentation through the EGVP platform.
 In addition,

-&lt;sup>227 In Italy, company registration must be preceded by company creation, a process through which the applicant(s) / shareholder(s) produce articles of association, which must be signed as a public deed before a notary.
+227 In Italy, company registration must be preceded by company creation, a process through which the applicant(s) / shareholder(s) produce articles of association, which must be signed as a public deed before a notary.
 This is directly applicable to limited liability companies.